×

 When we asked expats what advice they would give a foreigner before buying a property in Thailand, they said:

 "When buying property in Thailand, it is important to make sure you are familiar with the legal process, taxation, and other requirements associated with real estate purchases.
 You should research the laws governing property ownership, including any special restrictions or taxes specific to the location of the property.
 It is also important to familiarize yourself with the payment process and financing options available to purchase the property.
 In addition, you should make sure you understand the language of any legal agreements that you will have to sign in order to purchase the property.
-Lastly, it is important to have a trusted advisor who can provide guidance and assistance throughout the process," wrote one expat who made the move to Thailand.
+Lastly, it is important to have a trusted advisor who can provide guidance and assistance throughout the process," explained one person living in Thailand.

 Are foreigners allowed to own property in Thailand?